ThomasLengeling/KinectPV2/README.md

 ### Kinect4W 2.0 library for Processing

+Version 0.3

 Only works for Windows 64bits

-Library is curretly in develop, and only tested on my PC
+Library is curretly in develop, and only tested on my PC, with the DevPreview1406

-Version 0.3
+First install KinectSDK v2.0

+Copy KinectPV2 folder to your processing libraries sketch folder.

 #### Examples